Object Store

 You must receive an object array containing the query aggregation pipelines in the Document parameter.

-Observe how to configure the component with the Operation (Aggregate) and Query parameters:
+Observe how to configure the connector with the Operation (Aggregate) and Query parameters:

 [